MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 Users in your organization with the right permissions can create new branches containing new or updated code.
 That code can run through the same pipeline as your protected branches.
 Further, if the YAML file in the new branch is changed, then the updated YAML will be used to run the pipeline.
-While this allows for great flexibility and self-service, not all changes are safe (whether made maliciously or not).
+While this design allows for great flexibility and self-service, not all changes are safe (whether made maliciously or not).

 <!-- Coming Q1 CY20
 One way to solve this problem is by keeping the YAML file for your pipeline in a different repository than your source code.